The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 QAMOO produces a Pareto frontier rather than a single weight vector.
 It ran as a single submission, not walk-forward.
 Transaction costs are not deducted.
 Results are not directly comparable to Table 1.

 Computation path note: Table 2 metrics are sourced from quantum_result_*.json files via a separate injection path, not from the BacktestResult::compute_analytics() pipeline used for walk-forward solvers in Table 1.
-Annualization conventions and Sharpe calculation methodology may differ between the two paths — the Sharpe ratio in Table 2 may not be arithmetically consistent with the stated return and volatility figures if different annualization periods are applied.
+Annualization conventions and Sharpe calculation methodology may differ between the two paths.
+The Sharpe ratio in Table 2 may not be arithmetically consistent with the stated return and volatility figures if different annualization periods are applied.
 Treat Table 2 as indicative.
-Additionally, the QAMOO frontier in Exhibit H and the single-weight backtest result in Table 2 are different experiments — the frontier reflects a lambda sweep across risk parameters, the Table 2 backtest reflects the best-weight-vector applied statically over the full period.
+Additionally, the QAMOO frontier in Exhibit H and the single-weight backtest result in Table 2 are different experiments.
+The frontier reflects a lambda sweep across risk parameters, the Table 2 backtest reflects the best-weight-vector applied statically over the full period.

 | Solver | Backend | Sharpe | Total Return | Volatility | Max Drawdown |